The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 Fetishisation isn’t a “personal preference.”
 It is a mechanism that sustains many racialised harms that extend from private spaces into community and public life.

 a.
 Reinforces the “Dangerous Black Man” narrative (e.g., thug, Mandingo).
 This script sponsors one of the most harmful biases against Black men, which makes extra suspicion and harder policing feel justified.
 Sexual stereotypes spill into workplaces, courts, and public spaces, intensifying surveillance and harsher judgment.
-The BBC fantasiser at night might be sitting as a judge the next morning (Robinson, 2015)8.
+The BBC fantasiser at night might be acting hypervigilant when he sees a Black man in the morning (Robinson, 2015)8.

 b.
 Fetishisation reduces people to roles, where their vulnerability, emotional needs, and mental health struggles do not matter.
 Intimate encounters become one-sided, centring the fetishiser’s fantasy and leaving the other partner emotionally drained (Husbands et al., 2013)6.

 c.
 Loss of individuality and a fragile self-worth.
 Over time, Black gay men internalise these expectations, thinking it is the only thing that makes them valuable.
-So many respond by “always wanting top and constantly defending being a top, acting dominant or hypermasculine or projecting the macho persona, to secure attention.
+As a result, many respond by always wanting to top or feeling the need to constantly defend their “top” status—acting dominant, performing hypermasculinity, or projecting a macho persona to secure attention.
 Soon, the community itself learns to treat anyone who deviates as a sellout, because why wouldn’t anyone want to be valued?

 d.
 Mental health issues.
 Constant objectification produces shame, isolation, anxiety, and depression, while discouraging openness.

 e.
-Monetises Black existence: Media, porn, and dating‑app cultures monetise racialised fantasies, turning Black bodies into profitable stereotypes.
-Repeated exposure teaches some Black people to equate their worth with those narrow portrayals (Stacey & Forbes, 2021)9.
+Monetises Black bodies: Media, porn, and dating‑app cultures monetise racialised fantasies, turning Black bodies into profitable stereotypes.
+Repeated exposure teaches some Black people to equate their worth with these narrow portrayals (Stacey & Forbes, 2021)9.

 Fetishisation encourages lying and performative behaviour among Black gay men to maintain an illusory approval.
 This hinders genuine connection within the community.